 |Air pressure||Decrease in air pressure (below atmospheric pressure).||Increase in air pressure.|

 The air passes to the nearby capillaries (blood vessels), through the thin walls of the alveoli.
-Now, this air (oxygen) moves to the blood from air cavity with the help of a protein called hemoglobin.
+Now, this air (oxygen) moves to the blood from the air cavity with the help of a protein called haemoglobin.

 The role of the pulmonary vein is to deliver oxygen-rich blood to the left side of the heart.
 This side of the heart pumps the blood to the rest of the body.
 From there the blood moves into the surrounding tissues.

 - The inhalation process allows the intake of oxygen in our bodies.

 - The two most important muscles in the inhalation are- the intercostal muscles and the diaphragm.

 - The shape of the diaphragm turns flat due to its contraction, which expands the thoracic cavity.

 - The external intercostal muscles contract while the internal ones relax to raise the sternum and ribs, expanding the thoracic cage in the outward direction.

 Exhalation is the process where the body exhales out the air from the lungs.
 The process of exhalation automatically begins after inspiration.